2022 United States House of Representatives elections in Maryland

 The 2022 United States House of Representatives elections in Maryland were held on November 8, 2022, to elect the eight U.S. representatives from the state of Maryland, one from each of the state's eight congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 The Democratic and Republican primaries were held on July 19.

 District 1

 The 1st district encompasses the entire Eastern Shore of Maryland, including Salisbury, Harford County, and parts of north Baltimore County.
-The incumbent is Republican Andy Harris, who was reelected with 63.4% of the vote in 2020.
+The incumbent was Republican Andy Harris, who was reelected with 63.4% of the vote in 2020.